learnapollo/learnapollo/content/tutorial-react/react-03.md

 yarn start
 ```

 and visiting [http://localhost:3000](http://localhost:3000).
-If everything working, we can now continue to implement a detailed view of a single pokemon when we click on a `PokemonPreview` component.
+If everything is working, we can now continue to implement a detailed view of a single pokemon when we click on a `PokemonPreview` component.
 Have a look at the `PokemonCard` component in `src/components/PokemonCard.js` that we prepared for you.
 It renders a pokemon passed in as a prop from its parent, the `PokemonPage` component in `src/components/PokemonPage.js`.

 We already created a new route in `src/index.js` that assigns the `PokemonPage` to the path `view/:pokemonId` so we can use the path parameter `pokemonId` to query a pokemon.
 You now have to change the render method of `PokemonPage` so that it includes the `Link` component from `react-router` that redirects to the `view/:pokemonId` path: